AIPowerGrid/grid-wingman/README.md

 ## Plan

-- repair the custom openai endpoint
+~- repair the custom openai endpoint~

 Notes:
 1. I will mainly fix bugs (and pull requests if any). ~At least for now, adding new functions is too hard for me.
 Comparison mode, I will try, but...let's see.
 Now I am trying to migrate to a strict CSP to prevent potential XSS.
 After a little research, I realized it's just too much work to do because of the UI again.
 Anyway.
 Forget it.~